 **Please note that it is state law that a preparer’s statement be on every document.**

-Requirements to be Appointed a Notary Public in Clarke County
+Information and requirements to be appointed a Notary Public in Clarke County.

 Clarke County District Attorney’s Office www.firstcircuitalda.org